lake-wg/authz/draft-selander-lake-authz.md

 Upon successful processing of message_2, the device prepares flight 3, which is an OSCORE-protected CoJP request containing an EDHOC message_3, as described in {{I-D.ietf-core-oscore-edhoc}}.
 EDHOC message_3 is prepared as described in {{U-V}}.
 The OSCORE-protected payload is the CoJP Join Request object specified in {{Section 8.4.1 of RFC9031}}.
-OSCORE protection leverages the OSCORE Security Context derived from the EDHOC exchange, as specified in Appendix A of {{I-D.ietf-lake-edhoc}}.
+OSCORE protection leverages the OSCORE Security Context derived from the EDHOC session, as specified in Appendix A of {{I-D.ietf-lake-edhoc}}.
 To that end, {{I-D.ietf-core-oscore-edhoc}} specifies that the Sender ID of the client (device) must be set to the connection identifier selected by the domain authenticator, C_R.
 OSCORE includes the Sender ID as the kid in the OSCORE option.
 The network identifier in the CoJP Join Request object is set to the network identifier obtained from the network discovery phase.